 PeaceJam has received numerous prominent awards since our founding in 1996.
-These awards include:
+Some of the awards include:

-The PeaceJam Foundation has been nominated for the Nobel Peace Prize eight times since 2008.
+The PeaceJam Foundation has been nominated for the Nobel Peace Prize nine times since 2008.

 2012 Alec Dickson Servant Leader Award, Dawn Engle- National Service-Learning Conference®

 2009 Charity of the Month for December 2009 – eBAY

 2008 Women of Distinction Award, Dawn Engle – Girl Scouts of Colorado

 2008 Celebrate Culture Civil Rights Award – NEWSED CDC